ronnieholm/Bugfree.NemLogIn/README.md

    for IISExpress to respond to any address on port 20002 and not just https://localhost:20002.

-## Develop locally by dependency-injecting NemLogin into controllers
+## Develop locally by dependency-injecting NemLog-in into controllers

 During development of a service provider, continuously logging into NemLog-in is a hassle.
 Instead, use the local identity provider or